-- Output Q1 controls the valve that moves the top row of magnetic bars. - Output Q2 controls the valve that moves the bottom row of magnetic bars. - Output Q3 gives STATUS OK => all magnetic bars are still moving properly. - Output Q4 gives a fault signal if the magnetic bars do not move properly.
+- Output Q1 controls the valve that .....?. - Output Q2 controls the valve that .....?. - Output Q3 gives STATUS OK => all magnetic bars are still moving properly. - Output Q4 gives a fault signal if the magnetic bars do not move properly.

 The description above applies for the standard connections, which are subject to change.
 See the annexes for the latest specifications.